awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 If you are using a source provider that uses AWS CodeStar connections, you can check the status of a connection using the AWS CLI or AWS SDK\.
 To do this, call `ListConnections` and filter by the type of source provider, such as `Bitbucket`\.

 If you can see your connection displayed there with a status of **Available**, you should be able to return to the CodeGuru console and find your connection\.
 Try refreshing the display in the console if you haven't already\.
 Your connection only displays on the CodeGuru console if it has a status of **Available**\.
-Connections with a status of **Pending** or **Error** are not displayed\.
+The console does not display connections with a status of **Pending** or **Error**\.

 ## My repository is in an associated state\.
 Why don't I see recommendations?<a name="troubleshooting-status-no-recos"></a>